AWS

 STARBUCKS

-Not a formal brand overhaul, but an evolution that took shape over time—refined post by post as we honed in on the Frappuccino personality and what truly resonated with customers.
-Grounded in performance insights and social listening, we iterated continuously, letting real-time feedback shape the work.
+Unnatural colors, mystery flavors, and internet-breaking names, Frappuccino was a distinctly different kind of drink at Starbucks.
+Over the course of 4 years and countless different promotional flavors, we defined the Frappuccino personality.
+Grounded in performance insights and social listening, we let real-time feedback shape the work.
 The result is a brand that feels confidently quirkier and more playful, while still holding onto the attention to detail and sense of sophistication that defines Starbucks.

 Creative Direction—Brand Voice, Copy, Art Direction, Video Direction